ynslmz/tv-maze-api-vue/README.md

 You can follow the commands below according to your needs

 #### Compile and Hot-Reload for Development

+Before running the application please make sure you have created an `.env` file like the sample

 ```sh
 npm run dev